Cedar-Plank Grilled Swordfish Steaks with Warm Olive-Tomato Tapenade and Charred Fennel-Orange Salad

 Tips from the kitchen

-Soak the plank properly
+Soak the plank thoroughly

 Use an instant thermometer